satokaz/vscode-findinpage/README.md

-# "Find in Page" in Preview Editor README
+# Previw Tools for Preview Editor README

 > **This extension replaces the files included in vscode distribution** and **Please install every time vscode is updated.**